 The authorities presumed that the murder of Castillo Rangel had not been the only one committed by Ballí Treviño and implicated him in a series of murders of young people who had been found dead on the highways of the state.
 But these crimes could never be proven.

-The doctor was confined in the Topo Chico prison, in Nuevo León, where in 1963 he met an American reporter from Argosy magazine.
+The doctor was confined in the Topo Chico prison, in Nuevo León, wherein in 1963 he met an American reporter from Argosy magazine.
 That young journalist was Thomas Harris, who 25 years later wrote the successful crime novel The Silence of the Lambs and gave life to one of the most intriguing and creepy characters of the genre: the famous Dr. Hannibal Lecter, starring Anthony Hopkins on the screen.

-It was Harris who, in 2013, celebrating 25 years since the release of his successful novel, told in the prologue of its anniversary edition and in several interviews with international media, that the unknown Mexican murderer, whom he calls "Dr. Salazar", triggered in his imagination the character of Hannibal Lecter.
+It was Harris who, in 2013, celebrating 25 years since the release of his successful novel, told in the prologue of its anniversary edition and several interviews with international media, that the unknown Mexican murderer, whom he calls "Dr. Salazar", triggered in his imagination the character of Hannibal Lecter.

 Harris had met Ballí Treviño by chance.
 In 1963, as a reporter, he had traveled to Monterrey to interview an American triple murderer, originally from Texas, imprisoned in the Topo Chico prison.
 His name was Dykes Askew Simmons, a man with a harelip and small scars on his head, who had been in a mental institution in the United States.
 He had then traveled to Monterrey, where he murdered three young siblings: Hilda, Martha, and Manuel Pérez Villagómez.